cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01-SUPPORT-cluster.md

 ### Cluster remote access
 Make a copy of the `/etc/rancher/rke2/rke2.yaml` including access certificate data, accessible to K8S client or remote management tool.

-Edit file and change server property with FQDNS of load-balancer deployed in front of the SUPPORT cluster:
+Edit file and change server property with FQDN of load-balancer deployed in front of the SUPPORT cluster:
 ```
   server: [LOAD-BALANCER-DNS]:6443 # Edit this line
 ```